newrelic/newrelic-integration-e2e-action/README.md

 ```

 The required fields are:

 - `spec_path` to define the e2e.
-- `account_id` required by the NR Api.
+- `account_id` required by the NR API.
-- `api_key` required by the NR Api.
+- `api_key` required by the NR API (API key type: "User").
-- `license_key` required by the agent.
+- `license_key` required by the agent (API key type: "Ingest - License").

 Optional parameters:

 - `retry_seconds` it's the number of seconds to wait after retrying a test. default: 30.
 - `retry_attempts` it's the number of attempts a failed test can be retried. default: 10.
 - `verbose` if set to to true the agent logs and other useful debug logs will be printed. default: false.
 - `agent_enabled` if set to false then the agent will not be spawned and its lifecycle will be up to the user of the action.
 Useful when testing K8s like integrations
+- `region` is where to send the e2e data.
+Possible values: "US", "EU", "Staging", "Local".
+See `action.yaml` for more info.

 ## Spec file for the e2e

 The paths of the binaries in this file are relative to its parent folder.

 The spec file for the e2e needs to be a yaml file with the following structure:

 `decription` : Description for the e2e test.

 `custom_test_key`: (Optional) Key of the custom attribute to test.
 Useful in case you cannot control the keyName.

 `agent`: Extra environment variables and/or integrations required for the e2e.

 - `build_context` : Relative path to the directory where a custom `docker-compose.yml` will be build and run to launch the Agent.
 If not specified a default embedded docker-compose is executed.
 - `integrations` : Additional integrations needed for the e2e.
 - `env_vars` : Additional EnvVars for the agent execution.

 `scenarios`: Array of scenarios, each one is an independent run for the e2e.

 - `decription` : Description of the scenario.
 - `before` : Array of shell commands that will be executed by the e2e runner before the next steps of the scenario.
 (Here is where the docker-compose commands need to be put to setup the environment)
 - `after` : Array of shell commands that will be executed by the e2e runner as the last step of the scenario.